 - Crispin, M. Jackson and Leonce Mary.
 Falaise Roll Recording Prominent Companions of William Duke of Normandy at the Conquest of England.
 Baltimore: Genealogical Publishing.
 Print.

 - Chadwick, Nora Kershaw and J.X.W.P Corcoran.
 The Celts.
 London: Penguin, 1790.
 Print.
 (ISBN 0140212116).

 The Watson Family Crest was acquired from the Houseofnames.com archives.
 The Watson Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 19 November 2013 at 16:14.
+This page was last modified on 26 May 2016 at 09:30.